odan/odan.github.io/_posts/2019-12-03-slim4-cakephp-query-builder.md

 ## Introduction

-This tutorial demonstrates how to install [CakePHP Query Builder](https://book.cakephp.org/3/en/orm/query-builder.html) and integrate it into a Slim 4 application.
+You can use a the [CakePHP Query Builder](https://book.cakephp.org/3/en/orm/query-builder.html) to connect your Slim 4 application to a database.

 ## Installation

-As next we are installing [cakephp/database](https://github.com/cakephp/database) for building SQL queries.

-To add the query builder to your application, run:
+To add the [cakephp/database](https://github.com/cakephp/database) package to your application, run:

 ```php
 composer require cakephp/database